acham1/alanch.am/default/README.md

 # default
 The web UI is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-An Express.js server serves the builds.
+This service serves the builds via a simple Express.js server.

 ## DEVELOPMENT
 ### DEPLOY